danburkert/tracknesis/README.md

 ## Assembly

-Print the holder and two footers models in a Makerbot Replicator 2 at medium quality & 15% density.
+Print a `tracknesis-center`, `tracknesis-left`, a `tracknesis-right`, a `connector` and `tracknesis-foot` models in a Makerbot Replicator 2 at medium quality & 15% density.

-Hot glue the two footers to the keyboard so that they line up with the clickers on the bottom of the trackpad.
+Hot glue the two feet to the keyboard so that they line up with the clickers on the bottom of the trackpad.

 ![tracknesis](footers.jpeg)

-Snap the holder onto the back edge of the keyboard.
-Finally, snap the trackpad into the holder.
+Snap the `tracknesis-center` onto the back edge of the keyboard.
+Finally, slide the trackpad into the three pieces.

 ## Thanks